mlgig/mrsqm/README.md

 ![Alt](explanation-mrsqm-example.png)

-More examples can be found in the *example* directory.
+More examples can be found in the *example* directory, including a [Jupyter Notebook](https://github.com/mlgig/mrsqm/blob/main/example/Time_Series_Classification_and_Explanation_with_MrSQM.ipynb) with detailed steps for training, prediction and explanation.
 The full UEA and UCR Archive can be downloaded from http://www.timeseriesclassification.com/.

 This repository provides supporting code, results and instructions for reproducing the work presented in our publication (under review):